up-tech/code_architecture/crowd_nav/code_structure.md

 **Code**

-- The code location is the same as reward
+- The code's location is the same as reward

 #### Dynamics